strimzi/test-clients/README.md

 This repository contains HTTP and Apache Kafka clients used in Strimzi systemtests:

-* Kafka Producer which periodically produces messages into a topic
+* Kafka Producer, which periodically produces messages into a topic
-* Kafka Streams application which reads messages from a topic, transforms them (reverses the message payload) and sends them to another topic
+* Kafka Streams application which reads messages from a topic transforms them (reverses the message payload) and sends them to another topic
-* Kafka Consumer which is consuming messages from a topic
+* Kafka Consumer, which is consuming messages from a topic
-* Kafka Admin which allows user to alter/create/remove topics via Admin API
+* Kafka Admin, which allows user to alter/create/remove topics via Admin API
-* HTTP Producer which produces messages to a topic using host and port
+* HTTP Producer, which produces messages to a topic using host and port
-* HTTP Consumer which consumes messages from a topic and endpoint
+* HTTP Consumer, which consumes messages from a topic and endpoint

 All clients are used as K8s `Job` - example files are present in [examples folder](examples).
 Logging configuration can be found in the `log4j2.properties` file in each module separately.